👐🏾 write with us 👐🏾

 The remainder of each day will be broken into two parts: section discussion and four hours of personal writing.
 The material written by students will be collected and published in a fictitious volume Writer / Reader / Beckett / Proust by the fictitious Cargo University Press.
 Attendants are required to have read Marcel Proust’s À la recherche du temps perdu, 1913 (Scott Moncrieff translation) and Samuel Becket’s Proust, 1930.

-Programs at Louis Place in 2024-2025 are made possible in part through the sponsorship of The Field, with funding from the Wagner Foundation.
+Programs at Louis Place in 2024-2025 are made possible in part through the sponsorship of The Field, with funding from Wagner Foundation.
 Email

 Instagram